Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • restoration of heart rhythm;

-• With a heart attack, Nitroglycerin is shown, diluted with 500 ml of 0.9% sodium chloride solution, also Clopidogrel, Heparin.
-Normalize the functioning of the heart with thiazide diuretics, appoint Strofantin or Korglikon.
-With severe pain, the patient is given antispasmodics, in difficult situations - Promedol.
+• For a heart attack, Nitroglycerin diluted with 500 ml of 0.9% sodium chloride solution, also Clopidogrel, Heparin, are indicated.
+The functioning of the heart is normalized with the help of thiazide diuretics, Strophanthin or Korglykon is prescribed.
+In case of severe pain, the patient is given antispasmodics, in severe situations - Promedol.

-• For arrhythmias - antiarrhythmic medicines - Verapamil, Metoprolol, Atropine.
+• For arrhythmia - antiarrhythmic medications - Verapamil, Metoprolol, Atropine.

-• Hypertensive crisis - nitrates and furosemide are injected into the vein.
+• Hypertensive crisis - nitrates and Furosemide are injected into a vein.

 • Various diseases of an infectious nature - antibacterial drugs are indicated.

-• The allergic nature is eliminated by anti-allergenic medicines, glucocorticosteroids.
+• The allergic nature is eliminated with anti-allergic medications and glucocorticosteroids.

-• Hypoalbumenia, identification of insufficient amount of protein - Albumin is injected intravenously.
+• Hypoalbumenia, detection of insufficient amount of protein - Albumin is administered intravenously.

-• If blood pressure is increased, ganglion blockers are shown, they reduce the tension on the heart muscle.
-Effective medicines of this series include Pentamin, Benzohexonium.
+• If blood pressure is elevated, ganglion blockers are indicated; they reduce tension on the heart muscle.
+Effective medications of this series include Pentamin and Benzohexonium.

-If necessary, neuroleptanalgesia is carried out in order to calm the person.
-If an attack of bronchial asthma occurs, adrenomimetics are shown - Salbutamol.
-With the development of sepsis, the patient is given antibacterial drugs.
+If necessary, neuroleptanalgesia is performed to calm the person.
+If an attack of bronchial asthma occurs, adrenergic agonists are indicated - Salbutamol.
+If sepsis develops, the patient is given antibacterial drugs.

-When there is a tendency to heart disease, the risk of death is extremely high.
+When there is a tendency to heart pathologies, the risk of death is extremely high.
 This condition occurs more often in older people.
-Weakened protective functions of the body, possible chronic pathologies aggravate the condition and prognosis.
+Weakened protective functions of the body and possible chronic pathologies aggravate the condition and prognosis.

 Upon completion of emergency care, therapeutic treatment of swelling of the respiratory muscles is carried out.
 The patient should adhere to the following recommendations:

-• follow a salt-free diet, give up fatty foods, sweets;
+• follow a salt-free diet, give up fatty foods and sweets;

 • avoid physical stress;

-When emergency care for pulmonary edema is performed in the correct algorithm of actions, subsequent therapy will bring positive results.
-After the treatment course, the person is under the outpatient supervision of a doctor.
+When emergency care for pulmonary edema is carried out in the correct algorithm of actions, subsequent therapy will bring positive results.
+After the treatment course, the person remains under the outpatient supervision of a doctor.
 Therapy for edema lasts depending on the type of pathology (cardiogenic, non-cardiogenic), the presence of concomitant diseases, the general condition of the body and the age of the patients.
-Usually, complete recovery occurs in 7-15 days, if the pathology proceeds without complications.
+Typically, complete recovery occurs within 7-15 days, if the pathology proceeds without complications.